sb53systems/G-Code-Flow-Temperature-Controller/README.md

 I believe 3D printing can be much less complicated than it currently seems.
 I encourage you to test, share, and improve this concept with new features.

-I welcome your feedback and ideas—let’s innovate together.
-“Alone we go faster, together we go further.”
+I welcome your feedback and ideas—let’s innovate together “Alone we go faster, together we go further”.

 ![IMG20240927152206](https://github.com/user-attachments/assets/5de13b9c-2930-4809-b027-79e65188029b)